Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The B-model: generalized Tate curves from combinatorial data

 However, the algebraization is essentially impossible to write down explicitly, and we don't need that since the categories of coherent sheaves and of perfect complexes are naturally obtained from the formal scheme.
 That is, we have $\Coh(X)\simeq\Coh(\mX),$ $\Perf(X)\simeq \Perf(\mX).$

-\begin{remark} Although in general the punctured formal schemes (objects like $\mX-X^0$) are not easy to deal with, here they are not too much different.
+\begin{remark} Although in general punctured formal schemes (objects like $\mX-X^0$) are not easy to deal with, here they are not too much different from usual schemes.
 Namely, if we want to invert some collection $q_{e_1},\dots,q_{e_l}$ (for example, all $q_{e}$'s), then we simply take a ringed space $\mX'$ with the same underlying topological space, and define the sections on affine subsets by

 Then we will have $\Coh(\mX')=\Coh(\mX)/(q_{e_1}\dots q_{e_l}\text{-torsion}),$ and similarly for $\Perf(\mX').$ \end{remark}

 From now on, we denote by $K$ the Novikov field $\hhat{\mk[T^{\R}]},$ where $\mk$ is some field of coefficients.
 As above, we denote by $A_e\in\R_{>0}$ the symplectic areas of $2$-spheres on the A side.
 Taking continuous homomorphism (or some other element of valuation $A_e$ if we allow a bulk deformation of the A-model), we get the extension of scalars $X_K$ of $X.$ The B side will be the curve $X_K.$